PierreMauger/LushEngine/README.md

 ## 📉 Code

-To implement game logic, the code will be moved from custom systems to C# scripts (still in development).\
+To implement game logic, you can create a C# scipt and bind it to any entity.\
-You will be able to write scripts and bind them to any entity, to interact with their components.
+The script will be compiled and loaded at runtime.\
-To create a new component, add it in the ComponentTypes list.
+The script will be able to interact with the entity's components as long as it follows the basic interface (onInit, onUpdate, etc).

 ## 📣 Authors